Vitalie Pîrlog

 Vitalie Pîrlog ([pɨrˈloɡ]; born 28 July 1974) is a Moldovan politician.

+Pîrlog was captured in the UAE on 20 June 2025 after a warrant from Interpol issued by France for bribery, forgery, and scam.

 Education and early career

-Between 1992 and 1997, he studied at the Free International University of Moldova (Chişinău) (Law Department), receiving a Degree in International Law.
+Between 1992 and 1997, he studied at the Free International University of Moldova (Chișinău) (Law Department), receiving a Degree in International Law.
 Pîrlog began his career in 1993 as Legal Adviser within an international private company.
 From 1997 till 2001, he served as Senior Adviser in the Document Services of the Office of the President of Moldova.
 In January 2001 he was appointed Deputy Director of the Governmental Agent and International Relations Department of the Ministry of Justice.
 Since 2001 Vitalie Pîrlog has represented the Government of Moldova before the European Court of Human Rights, cumulating at the same time the position of Director of International Relations and European Integration Department of the Ministry of Justice.

 In the period 2001-2005, he was a member (as national expert) of the Steering Committee for Human Rights (CDDH) of the Council of Europe, the European Commission for Justice Effectiveness of the Council of Europe, the Committee of Experts for the Improvement of the Procedures for the Protection of Human Rights (one of the two expert-committees subordinate to the CDDH).
 Pîrlog was also Head of the Moldavian Delegation at the European Committee on Crime Problems of the Council of Europe.

 After 2005 he worked within the Permanent Governmental Commission on the enforcement of the European Court of Human Rights final decisions against the Republic of Moldova.

 On 20 September 2006, Pîrlog became Justice Minister in the Vasile Tarlev cabinet.
 He kept this post during the Zinaida Greceanîi Cabinets.